 “Nelson does an EXCELLENT job of handling multiple characters.
 In fact, although Scrubs holds almost nothing in common with Gone With the Wind, Nelson is comparable to M. Mitchell in her ability to juggle several characters.
 Effortlessly, the reader is able to meet multiple distinct personalities.” -J. Monk, Goodreads review

 “A good summer read.
 I enjoyed the characters.” -B. Alarcon

 “I was a big fan of the TV series Scrubs and picked up the book because of the title.
 Similar to the TV series, this book combines personal dramas and conflicts with the field of medical studies.
 There is an appeal in the world of Doctors, the medical profession and the impact of it on the individual.
 There are also many other side issues in this, and great romance.
-Quite a comprehensive read this is very enjoyable and a read of substance.” -M. Flanders, Amazon Review
+Quite a comprehensive read this is very enjoyable and a read of substance.” -W. Lettings, Amazon Review

 “Scrubs was a great summer read.
 It left me hanging wanting for more… Waiting on her next book!” -Norma, Goodreads review

 “This book gives some insight about people going to med. school.
 I really liked that part and I even had a few tears along the way.
 I loved the ending …” -Amazon review

 “I fell in love with the characters.” -J.Figueroa

 “This is a very enjoyable and moving novel about a group of medical students.
 In the tradition of the TV series Scrubs of the same name, the characters are given a lot of depth.
 I was a big fan of the TV series Scrubs and picked up the book because of the same title, and I was not disappointed.
 In the same well written and composed fashion, yet with a totally different style, we witness personal problems, drama, the pressures of the medical system and the impact they have on our hero.